apiato/documentation/docs/optional-components/providers.md

 ### Information about Laravel Service Providers {#information-about-laravel-service-providers}

-By default Laravel provides some service providers in its `app/providers` directory.
+By default, Laravel provides some service providers in its `app/providers` directory.
 In apiato those providers have been renamed and moved to the Ship Layer `app/Ship/Parents/Providers/*`:

 - AppServiceProvider